Ensono/amido.github.io/docs/getting_started/next/storybook.md

 After the Storybook generator has been installed you can now run the new command `custom-component` that will add the following:
 - creates a component under a specified name
 - creates a test for the new component
-- creates a story for hte new component
+- creates a story for the new component

 :::note